chaw/r7rs-libs/README.md

 * string-search
 * diff (sequence comparison)

-6. Procedures
+7.3: Procedures

 * coerce
 * string-case
 * metric-units

+(Remainder mostly in R7RS already: some added to (slib common) if necessary.)

 ### Required SRFIs

-Some of the libraries require the following SRFIs:
+Some of the libraries require the following SRFIs (in place of related SLIB files):

 * srfi 1   Lists
 * srfi 13  Strings
 * srfi 27  Random Bits
+* srfi 59  Vicinities
 * srfi 60  Integers as Bits
 * srfi 63  Arrays
 * srfi 69  Hash Tables